From the cliffs we climb to the rivers we raft, we help people pursue real relationships with God and others.

 We value adventure, experience, connection and authenticity.
 These ideals permeate everything we do.

-Lifelines is network of Cru (Campus Crusade for Christ), which is an interdenominational Christian ministry with a presence on more than 1,100 campuses in the United States.
+Lifelines is network of Cru (Campus Crusade for Christ), which is an interdenominational Christian ministry with a presence on more than 1,100 college campuses in the United States.
 Our purpose is to use the outdoors to help people grow in relationship with God, in relationships with each other, in character and in leadership.
-Our main audience is college students, although we also serve high school students, faculty, and Cru staff members.
+Our main audience is college students, although we also serve high school students, faculty, and fellow Cru staff members.

 How We Started

 Lifelines began in 1998 with a group of friends, a stash of outdoor gear and a hunch.
 They believed at a gut level that outdoor adventure would help people form real relationships with God and others.

 They had already seen it happen, on several hiking and whitewater rafting trips.
 Students in the Northeast would not always come to a Christian meeting, but they would come outdoors.
 The love of adventure and experience was contagious—and kept spreading.

 Soon they bought more gear, got professional outdoor training.
 They named it Lifelines, because a lifeline is what one holds to save their life.
 This lifeline would be for all students.

 The effort grew and they launched the first summer mission in 1999.
 Soon more staff joined and they started more teams and expeditions, from the Rocky Mountains to Patagonia.

 Today, the movement continues.
 From the high desert of Bend to the Blue Ridge Mountains, adventure, experience, authenticity and connection are the rally cry for dozens of Lifelines staff, reps and volunteers.
 What began as a hunch is now a reality.